 The triangles of outdegree 3 are the ones that have been destroyed during Step 1 of an insertion.
-For each such triangle Δ , its three outneighbors are the three new triangles that have replaced Δ , see Figure 6.4.
+For each such triangle $\Delta$ , its three outneighbors are the three new triangles that have replaced $\Delta$ , see Figure 7.4.

 The triangles of outdegree 2 are the ones that have been destroyed during Step 2 of an insertion.
-For each such triangle Δ , its two outneighbors are the two new triangles created during the flip that has destroyed Δ , see Figure 6.5.
+For each such triangle $\Delta$ , its two outneighbors are the two new triangles created during the flip that has destroyed $\Delta$ , see Figure 7.5.

-The history graph \mathcal{H}{s-1} can be built during the incremental construction at asymptotically no extra cost; but it may need extra space since it keeps all triangles ever created.
-Given \mathcal{H}{s-1} , we can search for the triangle Δ of $\mathfrak{DT}(s-1)$ that contains p_s , as follows.
-We start from the big triangle $\Delta(p_0,p{-1},p{-2})$; this one certainly contains p_s .
+The history graph $\mathcal{H}{s-1}$ can be built during the incremental construction at asymptotically no extra cost; but it may need extra space since it keeps all triangles ever created.
+Given $\mathcal{H}{s-1}$ , we can search for the triangle $\Delta$ of $\mathcal{DT}(s-1)$ that contains $p_s$ , as follows.
+We start from the big triangle $\Delta(p_0, p{-1}, p{-2})$ ; this one certainly contains $p_s$ .
 Then we follow a directed path in the history graph.
-If the current triangle still has outneighbors, we find the unique outneighbor containing p_s (recall that we assume general position) and continue the search there.
-If the current triangle has no outneighbors, it is in $\mathfrak{DT}(s-1)$ and contains p_s .
-Thus, the time complexity of finding the triangle containing p_s is linear in the length of the path traversed in the history graph.
+If the current triangle still has outneighbors, we find the unique outneighbor containing $p_s$ (recall that we assume general position) and continue the search there.
+If the current triangle has no outneighbors, it is in $\mathcal{DT}(s-1)$ and contains $p_s$ .
+Thus, the time complexity of finding the triangle containing $p_s$ is linear in the length of the path traversed in the history graph.

 Types of triangles in the history graph.
-After each insertion of a point p_s , several triangles are created and added to the history graph.
-It is important to note that these triangles come in two types: Some of them are valid Delaunay triangles of $\mathcal{DT}(s)$, and they survive to the next stage of the incremental construction.
-Other triangles are immediately destroyed by subsequent Lawson flips, because they are not Delaunay triangles of $\mathcal{DT}(s)$.
+After each insertion of a point $p_s$ , several triangles are created and added to the history graph.
+It is important to note that these triangles come in two types: Some of them are valid Delaunay triangles of DT(s), and they survive to the next stage of the incremental construction.
+Other triangles are immediately destroyed by subsequent Lawson flips, because they are not Delaunay triangles of DT(s).

 Note that, whenever a Lawson flip is performed, one of the two triangles destroyed is always a "valid" triangle from a previous iteration, and the other one is an "ephemeral" triangle that was created in this iteration.
-The ephemeral triangle is always the one that has p_s , the newly inserted point, as a vertex.
+The ephemeral triangle is always the one that has $p_s$ , the newly inserted point, as a vertex.

-Figure 6.4: The history graph: one triangle gets replaced by three triangles
+Figure 7.4: The history graph: one triangle gets replaced by three triangles

-Figure 6.5: The history graph: two triangles get replaced by two triangles
+Figure 7.5: The history graph: two triangles get replaced by two triangles

-6.3 Analysis of the algorithm
+7.3 Analysis of the algorithm